-You can specify how much you want it to clear and you can also set exceptions if you need to, all of which makes it easier for developers to clear caches when they’re working on websites and want to make sure that their changes have been propagated.
+You can specify how much you want it to clear and you can also set exceptions if you need to, all of which make it easier for developers to clear caches when they’re working on websites and want to make sure that their changes have been propagated.

 16. JSON Formatter

 If you’re working with JSON, you’re going to want to install this extension.
-The open source tool is specifically designed to support both JSON and JSONP, highlighting syntax and using collapsible trees to make it easier for developers to work through the data.
+The open-source tool is specifically designed to support both JSON and JSONP, highlighting syntax and using collapsible trees to make it easier for developers to work through the data.

 The good news here is that you can use it for any valid JSON page on the web, and you can run it on local files too if you enable it.
-And, because it’s all open source, you can modify it any way you want and have a play with the code before you run it.
+And, because it’s all open-source, you can modify it any way you want and have a play with the code before you run it.